The Skyblade Saga!

 “One of the local girls,” Harry said as he sat down.
 “She didn’t take too kindly to me telling her how pretty she was.”

-“Some women don’t want that kind of attention,” Annabel murmured.
+“Some women don’t want that kind of attention, from men or from anyone,” Annabel murmured.

 “She wasted a perfectly good beer, if you ask me.”
 Harry grinned.
 “But it’s odd that you should be here.
 There’s a rumor going around that seems up your alley.”